 Each time you apply for a new credit account, a hard inquiry is recorded on your credit report.
 Too many inquiries in a short period can lower your score.

-6. Regularly Monitor Your Credit Report
+6. Monitor Your Credit Regularly for Errors and Fraud

 Mistakes or fraud on your credit report can hurt your score without you even knowing.
 Monitoring your credit helps you catch errors early.